Mo7ammedFarahat/Long-Read-Assembly/README.md

 </details>

 <details>
-<summary>"So why wouldn't you always use trio data for phasing?"</summary>
+<summary>So why wouldn't you always use trio data for phasing?</summary>

     It can be hard to get trio data.
 If a sample has already been collected it may be hard to go back and identify the parents and collect sample from them.
 In non-human samples, trios can also be difficult particularly with samples taken from the wild.
 </details>